jeka-dev/jeka/README.md

 ![Logo of Jerkar](https://github.com/jerkar/jerkar/blob/master/doc/jerkar.png)

 Jerkar is a complete built system ala Maven or Gradle but using only a **Java** internal DSL to describe builds : no XML, no foreign language.
-It is intended to build project written in Java language but can be used for any task execution purpose.
+It is intended to build project written in Java language but can also be used for any task execution purpose.

 # Motivation
-So far, for building their projects, java developers generally use a XML based (**Ant**, **Maven**) or a foreign language DSL (**Gradle**, **Rake**, **SBT**, ...) tool.
+So far, for building their projects, java developers generally use an XML based (**Ant**, **Maven**) or a foreign language DSL (**Gradle**, **Rake**, **SBT**, ...) tool.
 They just can't use **Java** to create organization scalable builds. **Jerkar** purposes to fill this gap.

 Yet, using Java for building a Java based project brings quite valuable benefits :
 * You don't have to learn an extra language or XML soup just for build purpose : get higher cohesion and lower cognitive load
-* You leverage directly of the power and flexibility of Java
+* You leverage directly the power and flexibility of Java
-* You leverage of compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools.
+* You leverage compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools.
 For static typed language as Java, it notably brings robustness to your builds
 * Your builds can benefit from any libraries without needing to wrap it in a plugin or a specific component
-* You can master build complexity the same way you master regular code complexity (ie utility classes, SoC, inheritance, composition,...)
+* You can master build complexity the same way you do for regular code (ie utility classes, SoC, inheritance, composition,...)
-* Using fluent style internal DSL, syntax get much more concise and explicit than a XML description would (so far, Jerkar concision is comparable to Gradle)
+* Using fluent style internal DSL, syntax is much more concise and explicit than an XML description
-* It's easier to dig into the build engine to investigate on behavior or discover system possibilities as builds are in essence, only API calls
+* It's easier to dig into the build engine to investigate on behavior as builds are in essence, only API calls

 Additionally the following features were missing from mainstream existing tools :
 * Possibility to run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file